dd32/td-gh-ex/readme.txt

 = Version 1.1.1 =
 - Fixed error in init.php so the servers with older PHP version can handle the empty() method.

+= Version 1.2.0 =
+- Demo data added successfully so the user can install them with a single click of a button.